carols10cents/keep-ruby-weird-revue/script.md

 Slide 5

 With a major version change from 1.0 to 2.0, this is the opportunity to take one big step and make changes that may not be backwards compatible, but will make Ruby better.

-Slide 6

 To clarify, Ruby 2 is the next version of the Ruby language, and Rite is the virtual machine for Ruby 2.

-Slide 7
+Slide 8

 The path we will take to Ruby 2 depends on being free of 1.8 maintenance.
 Hopefully that will be soon.
 Then in 1.9, we will work on the syntax changes.
 I do not know what those changes will be yet, but there will be experiments.

 Once we know what the syntax will be, then we can work on the implementation in Rite.

-Slide 8

 Rite will be vaporware for a long time, unfortunately.
 I am still waiting for a Son-Shi to finish Rite for me!